-Match / leverage Scale of impact Need for intervention Value for Money Deliverability Benefits Realisation Amber/ Green Green Amber/ Green Amber Amber/ Green Green
+Match / leverage Scale of impact Need for intervention Value for Money Deliverability Benefits Realisation Amber/ Green Green Amber/ Green Amber Amber /Green Green

-- Delivery of a business/skills/innovation employment hub and associated infrastructure to kick-start the delivery of the development masterplan in New Romney. - The masterplan will deliver 700 jobs, although only 200 of these are direct jobs related to the business hub.
+- Delivery of a business/skills/innovation employment hub and associated infrastructure to kick-start the delivery of the development masterplan in New Romney. - Delivery of the masterplan will support 700 jobs, although only 200 of these are direct jobs related to the business hub.
 It also has the potential to unlock 400 homes. - There is not a high degree of certainty over these jobs, given that limited demand assessment has been carried out to demonstrate the labour requirements of business owners / entrepreneurs.